apollographql/apollo-tooling/README.md

 ### `introspect-schema`

-The purpose of this command is to convert a graphql schema in text format to JSON introspection dump format.
+The purpose of this command is to create a JSON introspection dump file for a given graphql schema.
 The input schema can be fetched from a remote graphql server or from a local file.
-The resulting json introspection dump file is needed as input to the [generate](#generate) command.
+The resulting JSON introspection dump file is needed as input to the [generate](#generate) command.

 To download a GraphQL schema by sending an introspection query to a server: